is bedtime fading an effective strategy?

 For many- yes!

-“Bedtime fading” is an evidence-based, gentle strategy that works!
+“Bedtime fading” is an evidence-based, gentle strategy that often works to solve bedtime battles.

 What is bedtime fading?